EL1909/bavarian-cristus-PP4/README.md

 ### Unfixed:

 1. As i was doing the manual testing; somehow the style.css stop applying to the h2 elements, you can see the difference in the screenshots, wHich cause a major damage to the overall UI performance.

+    As you can see in my commits on gitpod; i did not had the time to review this bug prior submission date.

 2. I Still haven't found the way to make the alerts to appear without separating the neightbord containers.
 I know it must be a very simple solution, however i'm stuck with information